List of RWBY characters: Team RWBY

-The 17-year-old heiress to the Schnee family, a powerful high-class family based in Atlas.
-Their Schnee Dust Company provides much of the worldwide supply of Dust, despite the family being targeted by the White Fang due to the immoral business ethics of Weiss’ father Jacques, which included mistreatment of Faunus laborers.
+The former heiress to the Schnee family, a powerful high-class family based in Atlas.
+Their Schnee Dust Company provides much of the worldwide supply of Dust, despite the family being targeted by the White Fang due to the immoral business ethics of Weiss' father Jacques, which included mistreatment of Faunus laborers.
 While inheriting her family's white hair and blue eyes, Weiss gained a noticeable scar over her left eye as a result of fighting an Arma Gigas.
-Weiss uses a Dust revolver/rapier named Myrtenaster.
-The sheath can create more than one change of elemental Dust, using a dial like silver encasement just above the bottom of her sword.
-The Dust crystals encrusted in the encasement allow Weiss to change the power of her sword in battle.
-Her Semblance is unique in the way that it is a hereditary trait in her family.
-Her ability consists of "Glyphs" that have a variety of push and pull effects, and the ability to summon previously defeated foes with the Arma Gigas as her primary summon.
+Weiss uses a Dust-loaded revolver/rapier-hybrid named Myrtenaster.
+Weiss's semblance, called Semblance of Glyphs, is extremely rare because it's hereditary; females of the Schnee family all have the same semblance.
+This semblance allows Weiss to create glyphs enhanced with Dust that can be utilize in a variety of ways, on either herself, her allies or enemies: perform limited time dilation, manipulate gravity, freezing the terrain, fire projectiles, block attacks, generate midair platforms, and summon creatures.
+Weiss's fighting style consists of a mixture of these glyphs, Dust and her weapon.
 Weiss chose to become a Huntress at Beacon Academy with aspirations of restoring her family's honor, as she disagreed with her father's business methods.
-While initially an egotistic know-it-all with some misplaced prejudice toward the Faunus, she gradually matures and gains understanding, repeatedly showing great trust in her teammates.
-Weiss greatly admires her older sister Winter, but has a more distant relationship with the rest of her family and even gets disinherited by Jacques.
-But in Volume 7, Weiss gets the last laugh when she provides evidence for her father's arrest.
-Weiss slowly makes amends with Whitely, Willow and Winter in the following volume.

-In RWBY: Ice Queendom an alternate version of Weiss, dubbed "Negative Weiss", serves as the main antagonist of the anime.
-She was created after the real Weiss was possessed by a Nightmare Grimm.
-She was defeated when Ruby and Negative Blake severed Weiss' connection to the Nightmare.
+The Nightmare version of Weiss, known as Negative Weiss, serves as the main antagonist of the Ice Queendom.

 Weiss alludes to Snow White, as her full name Weiss Schnee is German for "White Snow".
 Character designer Ein Lee said that Weiss was her favorite character among the four main girls to draw: "She's so delicate, and I love princess types."